 Single vs. Dual-Stage Dryers

-Single stage systems reach capacity at 1,000 lbs. of hemp per hour because all biomass is being dried at once.
-Dual stage systems can dry 8,000 lbs. per hour because higher temperatures can be applied to wetter product.
+Single stage systems reach capacity at 1,000 lbs. of herbs per hour because all biomass is being dried at once.
+Dual stage systems can dry 3,500 lbs. per hour because higher temperatures can be applied to wetter product.
 Single stage systems can be scaled easily by adding the second phase when necessary.

 Back-mixing is the process of continually mixing wet product back with the dry within a closed system.
 This allows the dry product to pull moisture from the wet, protecting it from burning and accelerating the process.

 Dual stage systems “flash” dry biomass in the first stage, separate stalks and stems from the leaves and bud, then dry only the premium product in the second stage.
 Drying in two stages does two things.
 First, it dramatically increases throughput because it can apply much higher temperatures to wet herbs and lower temperatures to dry.

 Second, it reduces the overall amount of product that must be dried.
 Because it removes stalks and stems after the first stage, the overall burden on the dryers is reduced, and less energy is needed.
 This is especially helpful because the fibrous material is not just excess, it’s problematic.
 As a wood-like material, it releases moisture more slowly and disproportionately increases dry-time.
 In fact, the fibrous materials’ tendency to hold moisture is what allows us to remove it after the primary dryer because its difference in density causes it to behave differently in the separators.